tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_CLE_basic_sphinx.rst

   * Formats:

-    - float; default: 1e1
+    - float

-  * Description: Minimum velocity in km s^-1 expected in the 3D model atmosphere.
+  * Description: Maximum velocity in km s^-1 expected in the 3D model atmosphere.
+If not specified, the model will be explored to get it.

 RT_GROUP_N
 ----------